-(b) Calculated using the average shares method.
+(a) Calculated using the average shares method.

-- (e) Assumes an initial investment on the business day before the first day of the fiscal period, with all dividends and distributions reinvested in additional shares on the reinvestment date, and redemption at the net asset value calculated on the last business day of the fiscal period.
+- (b) Assumes an initial investment on the business day before the first day of the fiscal period, with all dividends and distributions reinvested in additional shares on the reinvestment date, and redemption at the net asset value calculated on the last business day of the fiscal period.
 Total returns are for the period indicated and have not been annualized.
-Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares. - (d) According to the Fund's shareholder services plan with respect to the Fund's Institutional Class shares, any amount of fees accrued according to the plan but not paid during the Fund's fiscal year for such service activities shall be reimbursed to the Fund as soon as practical.
-Fees were reimbursed to the Fund during the period ended September 30, 2022, the period ended September 30, 2021, the period ended September 30, 2019, and the period ended September 30, 2018, respectively, in the amount of 0.00% (annualized), 0.00% (annualized), 0.00% (annualized), 0.00% (annualized), and 0.06% (annualized) of average net assets of Institutional Class shares. - (e) Annualized. - All securities whose maturity or expiration date at time of acquisition were one year or less are excluded from the portfolio turnover calculation.
+Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares. - (e) According to the Fund's shareholder services plan with respect to the Fund's Institutional Class shares, any amount of fees accrued according to the plan but not paid during the Fund's fiscal year for such service activities shall be reimbursed to the Fund as soon as practical.
+Fees were reimbursed to the Fund during the years ended September 30, 2023, September 30, 2022, September 30, 2021, September 30, 2020 and September 30, 2019, respectively, in the amount of 0.00%, 0.00%, 0.00%, 0.00% and 0.14% of average net assets of Institutional Class shares. - (d) All securities whose maturity or expiration date at time of acquisition were one year or less are excluded from the portfolio turnover calculation.